Vinyl-Davyl/Vinyl-Davyl/README.md

 ### Not just your Ordinary DEV!

-- ✨ Why chase, When I'm the Catch...
+- ✨ Why chase, When I'm the catch..
 - 🔭 Working hard to Improve my Emotional Intelligence
 - 🌱 I’m currently Learning alot of things rn
-- 👯 Looking to Collaborate with other Devs and contribute more to OpenSource
+- 👯 Looking to Collaborate with other devs and contribute more to OpenSource
-- 💬 Ask me about whatever
+- 💬 Ask me about Anything
 - 📫 Is there a Gig?
 Or an Urgent deal?
 Hit me up through my mail, twitter or linkedin
 - 😄 Pronouns: He/Him
-- ⚡ Drive: Maybe, we are supposed to break, so that through the cracks our flowers can grow
+- ⚡ Drive: Maybe, we are suppose to break, so that through the cracks our flowers can grow

 ---